pandas-dev/pandas/doc/source/categorical.rst

     `Categorical` data in `Series` and `DataFrame` is new.

-This is a short introduction to pandas `Categorical` type, including a short comparison with R's `factor`.
+This is a introduction to pandas :class:`pandas.Categorical` type, including a short comparison with R's `factor`.

 `Categoricals` are a pandas data type, which correspond to categorical variables in
 statistics: a variable, which can take on only a limited, and usually fixed,